 Buster, who is Arthur's best friend, travels the United States with his father and takes videos along the way.
 The show does a great job of introducing factual information about various countries in a fun way.
 The website introduces songs and recipes from each place that Buster visits.

 Add-on Activity: Help your kids to make their own video of someplace they travel or something they find interesting.

 You may only be able to find these DVDs at your local library, but they are certainly worth it!
-One of the few types of videos that grasps how kids can learn about other cultures, these two series follow a child through a day in their life.
+Families of the World is one of the few videos that grasps how kids can learn about other cultures, these two series follow a child through a day in their life.
 Kids LOVE seeing other kids from around the world doing some of the same things they do (such as attending school), and some things they never thought kids would have to do (like build their own house or going to school by boat!).

 Add-on Activity: Since these shows are all about different countries and cultures, this is a great time to introduce your kids to the world!
 Try a type of food from the highlighted country, learn a few words if the show highlights a different language or find the country on a map/globe.

 Elmo is such a favorite character of so many kids that he's gotten his own show :) In Elmo's World, kids are introduced to a variety of topics in a fun and interactive way.
 Elmo sings songs, talks about the topic (such as music or babies) and shows real-life examples along with fun videos.
 The show helps toddlers and preschoolers become more aware of things that exist around them.